bengarrett/retrotxtgo/README.md

 ### TODOs - changes to the existing code

-- [ ] switch all logs checks to be Go idiomatic using if-conditionals.
 - [ ] config shell should have a `--append/source/or` flag to save shell auto-completion?
 - [ ] scan for supported but current shell configuration.
 - [ ] reverse scan of file looking for EOF, SAUCE00 & COMNTT.
 - [ ] scan for unique color codes like 24-bit colors.
 - [ ] scan and linkify any http/s, ftp, mailto links in HTML.
 - [ ] when serving HTML over the internal server, monitor the files for any edits and refresh the browser if they occur.
-- [ ] replace uint types with iota https://golang.org/pkg/unicode/#pkg-constants

 ```sh
 // TODO: env